 With pre-releases being a common norm in the booming online market, beta versions and beta testers are terms that most of the majority are familiar with.
 But as an entrepreneur what does beta release really mean to you?

 Beta is the second letter of the Greek alphabet, suggesting that it is the second development phase that usually comes after the MVP or the alpha testing.
-A company/developer/entrepreneur usually releases a beta version when its product is feature ready but might have bugs that can be found only when a wide user base tries it out.
-Thus, this is the crash test for your startup.

 Why Is Beta Phase Important?

 Generally, products tend to have much more bugs or system flaws when released in the beta phase.
 They are then worked on, rectified and a much cleaner result is launched as the actual product.
 Releasing a product without having a beta phase could result in catastrophic market responses as users expect a finished product on the release and having a direct launch might give a product with possible performance issues.
-The initial launch is the most important phase, and that makes Beta even more important.
-Beta is your safety net.

-When in beta state, beta testers are more considerate and help reporting bugs and faults back to the developer.
+When in beta state, beta testers are more considerate and help to report bugs and faults back to the developer.
 In exchange, the developer fixes the bug and gives the beta testers benefits like early hands on the product, special offers, etc. This sets the base of your product and through your beta testers’ review, it is easier to understand what users really expect off your product and so how you should market your product.

 The 3 Types Of Beta Testing